VazkiiMods/Patchouli/README.md

 From 1.18 onwards, Patchouli is developed with Fabric and Forge in the same branch of the same repository.
 This is a boon for productivity as most code can be shared without tedious merging of commits back and forth between branches.
 All code uses Mojang mappings (MojMap).
+From 1.21.1 onwards, Patchouli drops support for MinecraftForge in favor of NeoForge.

 This scheme is based on the [Multi-Loader Template](https://github.com/jaredlll08/MultiLoader-Template) created by @jaredlll08 and
 @Darkhax.
 Many thanks to them!

-How it works is we have three Gradle subprojects: `Xplat`, `Forge`, and `Fabric`.
+How it works is we have three Gradle subprojects: `Xplat`, `NeoForge`, and `Fabric`.
 `Xplat` contains code that is loader-agnostic.
-In the IDE, we set up this subproject using Sponge's `VanillaGradle` plugin, which sets up a basic Mojmap-mapped game JAR to aid in auto-complete, etc. while coding.
-However, this subproject is not actually compiled on its own.
+In the IDE, we set up this subproject using the NeoForge `ModDevGradle` plugin, which sets up a basic Mojmap-mapped game JAR to aid in auto-complete, etc. while coding.

-Instead, the loader-specific subprojects `Forge` and `Fabric` include the source of `Xplat` into their own sources when compiling.
-The loader-specific subprojects use the native loader's tools (ForgeGradle and Loom, respectively), so in nearly all respects this is the same as copying and pasting the `Xplat` code into the loader-specific subproject.
+The loader-specific subprojects `NeoForge` and `Fabric` include the source of `Xplat` into their own sources when compiling.
+The loader-specific subprojects use the native loader's tools (ModDevGradle and Loom, respectively), so in nearly all respects this is the same as copying and pasting the `Xplat` code into the loader-specific subproject.

 If a loader needs to be temporarily disabled, simply comment it out in `settings.gradle`.